Togo at the Olympics

 Togo has sent athletes to every Summer Olympic Games held since 1972 except for 1976 and 1980, which they boycotted, winning their first Olympic medal at the 2008 Summer Olympics when Benjamin Boukpeti won bronze in the K1 kayak slalom event.

-Togo made its Winter Olympics debut at Sochi in 2014, where it sent two skiers to compete.
+Togo made its Winter Olympic Games debut at the 2014 Winter Olympics in Sochi, where it sent two skiers to compete.
 Cross-country skier and Togolese flagbearer Mathilde-Amivi Petitjean was born in Togo to a Togolese mother and raised in France, while alpine skier Alessia Afi Dipol is an Italian-born Togolese citizen.
+The nation also participated in the 2018 Winter Olympics.